Document Management Software Numbering and Versioning

 In addition to the formal numbering / Versioning solutions the software provides there is near infinite numbering / Versioning possibilities using metadata fields.
 Metadata fields are flexible, controllable and searchable to allow users to create numbering schemes they may require.
 One possible use of metadata field numbering would be to store unique document numbers that might have been inherited from a legacy document management or even paper based filing system.
 By replicating these numbers in the document management software metadata fields, users can continue to search and find their documents based on the numbering scheme from a previous system.

-Using the the software's reporting services (based on SQL Reporting Services) all metadata fields are reportable so there is unlimited flexibility to generate reports based on any custom numbering systems a customer may wish to develop.
+Using the software's configurable search views or the integrated SQL Server Reporting Services (SSRS) all metadata fields are reportable so there is unlimited flexibility to generate reports based on any custom numbering systems a customer may wish to develop.

 The following is a brief description of each of the document number or version control schemes the software provides as standard “out of the box” features.